kaustav-goswami/npb-hooks/README.md

 The source file (i.e. BENCH.f or BENCH.c) should be modified to call roi_begin and roi_end functions.
 In here, we follow a the methodology used by the developers and the function calls are place right before and after the timing procedures.
 We use pre-processor for conditional compilation of added function calls (HOOKS).

-The make files should be modified to add the object files created (hooks.o and any other possible dependencies - in our case m5op_x86.o).
+The make files should be modified to add the object files created (hooks.o).
 Also, if hooks are enabled, proper flag should be set (-DHOOKS) in the final step of the compilation process (creating the executable).
 These are both done "conditionally" under HOOKS flag (ifeq ($HOOKS, 1)).